ORSKA

 Kembali

-Kembali in Indonesian means return.
-The name of the collection encapsulates not only the name of the place where the hand-carved jewelry was created, but also refers to Anna Orska's return to the Asian island.
-After nearly eight years, the designer settled in Bali again, but the place turned out not to be the same.
-Much had changed - most of the workshops that had prospered during the first trip had disappeared.
-The artist designed the KEMBALI jewelry collection based on the unchanging, returning to Balinese roots: ritual, craftsmanship and nature.
+Kembali means "return" in Indonesian.
+The name of the collection encapsulates not only the place where the hand-carved jewelry was created, but also symbolizes Anna Orska’s return to the Indonesian island.
+Nearly eight years after her first visit, the designer once again found herself in Bali.
+However, the once-familiar place was no longer the same.
+Much had changed – most of the workshops that were thriving during her first trip had vanished.
+That’s why the artist based the KEMBALI jewelry collection on the island’s enduring essence: craftsmanship.

 Flowers